ros2/design/articles/ros2_access_control_policies.md

 ### Composition

-When formulating an access control policy, many subjects may share a commonality of fundamental privileges for basic access.
+When formulating an access control policy, many subjects may share fundamental privileges for basic access.
 To avoid unnecessary repetition that could exacerbate human errors or other discrepancies, policies should possess sufficient [expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science)) to remain [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 In XML, this is achieved using [XInclude](https://en.wikipedia.org/wiki/XInclude); allowing the policy markup to easily include or substitute external reference to particular profiles and permissions that repeat across separate policies or profiles.

 ## Schema

-This section is a description of a SROS 2 policy schema, expressed in terms of constraints on the structure and content of the document that are beyond the basic syntactic constraints imposed by XML itself.
+The SROS 2 policy schema is defined with XML.
-This schema and accompanying definitions for grammatical rules governing the structure and content for elements and attributes is described below.
+The elements and attributes that make up a policy are described below.

 ``` xml
 {% include_relative ros2_access_control_policies/policy.xsd %}